addisonj/ff-2019-smoth-operator/pres.md

 <img width="600" class="plain" src="./images/inst-logo.svg" alt="Instructure" style="vertical-align: middle"/>

-### From the first day of school to the last day of work.
+### From the first day of school to the last day of work

 ----